PascalNetenvie/classic-rocket-netenvie/README.md

-# PrestaShop Classic Rocket
+# PrestaShop Classic Rocket Netenvue
 Classic Rocket is a rework of "classic theme".
-It has been built keeping in  mind : performance, accessibility and SEO.
+2022 New version optimized and reworked by Netenvie.com.

 Contributed by [Prestarocket](//www.prestarocket.com/blog/) (Twitter: [@prestarocket](https://twitter.com/prestarocket))